kvarak/dnd/docs/_Classes/barbarian.md

 When you choose this path at 1st level, you can use your action to predict the weather for the next 24 hours.
 You can sense where within a 5 mile radius a storm will happen, what kind of storm it will be, and how intense the storm will be.

 ### Storm of Fury
-Starting at 3rd level, you emanate a stormy, magical aura while you rage.
+You emanate a stormy, magical aura while you rage.
 The aura extends 10 ft in every direction, but not through total cover.

 Your aura has an effect that activates when you enter your rage, and you can activate the effect again on each of your turns as a ***bonus action***.
 Choose desert, sea, or tundra.
 Your aura’s effect depends on that chosen environment, as detailed below.
 You can change your environment choice whenever you gain a level in this class.